Pawbag123/Alias-Game/documentation/data-architecture/interfaces.md

 ## Stats Interface

 ### Description
 The `Stats` interface tracks a player's overall game performance.
+It is an extension of `InGameStats`

 ### Properties
 - **gamesPlayed**: number - Total number of games played.